menthol/laravel-relationships-examples/readme.md

-## All Laravel relationships implemented in a ready to try Laravel app
+## All Laravel relationships implemented in a ready to try Laravel skeleton app